nearform/mira/docs/quick-start/README.md

     ```bash
     "cicd": {
-        "env": {
-          "account": "YOUR_NUMBER",
-          "region": "YOUR_REGION"
-        },
+        "target": "cicd",
         "buildspecFile": "infra/buildspec.yaml",
         "provider": "codecommit",
         "repositoryUrl": "YOUR_REPOSITORY_URL",
         "branchName": "master",
         "codeCommitUserPublicKey": "ssh-rsa YOUR_PUBLIC_KEY",
-        "accounts": [
+        "stages": [
-          "Staging"
+          {
+            "target": "staging",
+            "withDomain": false,
+            "requireManualApproval": false
+          }
         ]
       }
     ```

 2. Modify `accounts` section and modify respective target account configuration.
-Every name in the `cicd.accounts`, must be specified in the `accounts` section.
+Every target specified in the `cicd.stages`, must be specified in the `accounts` section.
     E.g.:
     ```bash
     "accounts": [{
-      "name": "Default",
+      "name": "default",
       "env": {
         "account": "YOUR_NUMBER",
         "region": "YOUR_REGION"
       },
       "profile": "YOUR_PROFILE_NAME"
     },
-    {
+    "staging": {
-     "name": "Staging",
       "env": {
         "account": "YOUR_NUMBER",
         "region": "YOUR_REGION"
       },
       "profile": "YOUR_PROFILE_NAME"
     }]
    ```

 This list is dynamic, so you can add or remove target environments.